-The TPS65987D has an integrated 5-V unidirectional power mux that is rated for up to 600 mA of current.
-The mux may supply power to either of the port CC pins for use as VCONN power.
+The TPS65988 has two integrated 5-V unidirectional power muxes that are rated for up to 600 mA of current.
+Each mux may supply power to either of the port CC pins for use as VCONN power.

 8.3.3.4.1 PP\CABLE Over Current Protection